fei-protocol/docs/docs/Governance/Optimistic Governance/Overview.md

 Each proposal a pod passes must go through the timelock - it is the timelock of the pod that has the relevant access control roles to interact with the protocol.

+### Nope DAO
 There is an important counterbalance to the optimistic nature of pods.
 If the community determines that a proposal passed by a pod should not be actioned, they are able to veto the proposal via a sub-dao called the NopeDAO.
-The NopeDAO is able to veto and cancel any action a pod proposes, with a low threshold of 10M Tribe.
+The NopeDAO is able to veto and cancel any action a pod proposes, with a low threshold for veto of 10M Tribe.